 I understand that failure to adhere to these standards of conduct may result in my removal from the CASA study center program, without appeal and without credit.
-I am aware that upon dismissal from the off-campus activity, participants must leave the CASA program location immediately at their own cost.
-I also understand that some offenses may also subject a participant to formal home institution disciplinary procedures and/or criminal charges and jail time where the event occurred.
+I am aware that upon dismissal from the CASA program, participants must leave the CASA program location immediately at their own cost.
+I also understand that some offenses may also subject a participant to formal home institution disciplinary procedures and/or civil and criminal charges where the conduct event occurred.